Moaz-Waell/OCN_Java/README.md

 ## 🌟 Overview

-**OCN (Online Campus Nutrition)** is a full-stack web application designed to revolutionize campus dining at AAST (Arab Academy for Science, Technology & Maritime Transport).
+**OCN (On Cloud Nine)** is a full-stack web application designed to revolutionize campus dining at AAST (Arab Academy for Science, Technology & Maritime Transport).
 This comprehensive food ordering and management system serves students, staff, and cafeteria administrators by providing a seamless digital dining experience.

 ### 🎓 Academic Context